 ” Inhale the present; exhale the past “

-Any yoga asana or posture is incomplete without the correct breath flow.
+Any yoga asana or posture is incomplete without correct breath flow.
 It sounds so elementary but honestly, we as a culture and society do not give breathing the importance it deserves.
 And we sadly underestimate the power it has over our well being.
 Did you know that breathing is alone responsible for expelling 70% of human toxins?
-The other 30% is done by the liver and kidneys, but improprieties in breathing techniques can lead to an overload of toxins that these two organs must work harder to process.
-Just by learning how to do this one thing correctly, you can drastically reduce the load on the rest of your body.
+The other 30% is done by the liver and kidneys.
+Improprieties in breathing techniques can lead to an overload of toxins that these two organs must work harder to process.
+Learning how to do this one thing correctly, can drastically reduce the load on the rest of your body.